-Finance Authority of Maine PO Box 949 5 Community Drive Augusta, Maine 04332-0949 1-800-228-3734, TTY 207-626-2717 accuracy or usability of such sites.
+Finance Authority of Maine PO Box 949 5 Community Drive Augusta, Maine 04332-0949 1-800-228-3734, TTY 207-626-2717 and does not endorse or guarantee the content, accuracy or usability of such sites.

-FAMEMaine.com
+FAMEmaine.com

 The Finance Authority of Maine (FAME) does not discriminate in the administration of any of its programs or in its employment practices on the basis of race, color, national origin, age, gender, religion, physical or mental disability, political affiliation, marital status or sexual orientation.
 FAME is an equal opportunity employer, provider and lender.